Malacath-92/Proxy-PDF-Maker/tutorials/AutoCutting/README.md

 1. Open a new project in _Cricut Design Space_ and upload the `_printme.svg` file
 2. Click on the Cut Guides, and in the top bar, set Operation to 'Print Then Cut' and unlock the Size
-3. Copy the values from `Cards Size` within the print options
+3. Copy the values from `Cards Size` within the `Print Options` section
+> [!NOTE]
-   > **Note:** You may have to go to Settings and Canvas and set Units to Metric.
-The size in the bar will be in centimeters, so for example, 268.0 mm should be set to 26.8 within Cricut
+> You may have to go to Settings and Canvas and set Units to Metric.
+The size in the bar will be in centimeters, so for example, 268.0 mm should be set to 26.8 within Cricut.
+Alternatively you can change the display units in the app under `Global Config`.

 ### Configuring Page Settings

 1. Go to Settings and select the Load Type menu
-2. Set Print Then Cut Page Size to Tabloid
+2. Set Print Then Cut Page Size to the paper size you plan to print onto
+> [!Important]
-   > **Important:** The Load Type setting will use whatever mat you decide to use which is important because Cricut must recognize the mat length.
+> The Load Type setting will use whatever mat you decide to use which is important because Cricut must recognize the mat length.
 Ensure the mat fits the paper

 ### Setting Up the Print Area